 Drug dealers/users carry cash.

-Another reason you shouldn’t use cash is because drug dealers use cash.
+Another reason to not use cash is because drug dealers use cash.
 Having worked in criminal law for a few years, I’ve had tons of cases involving drug deals.
 And you know what is almost always found in a drug possession or dealing transaction?
 Cash.
 Drug deals are done with cash.
 Cash can’t be traced.
 So, you know what is on 90% of cash? (literally, according to CNN) Cocaine.
 Cocaine is on 90% of your cash.
 Not to mention 800 million other germs.
 So I pass on cash, at least most of the time.

 Cash is stressful to use.